 This page was made because Saint Images suggested I make a photography shrine.
 Go check their photos out too!
 They are much better at photography than me.
 I take photos mostly with a point-and-shoot film camera (a Nikon ZOOM 600 AF i found at one of the then last non-gentrified thrift stores of Thessaloniki for 20 euros, major steal).
 I take photos mostly with film because I like its imperfections, the grain, the noise, the washed out colors, the low sharpness, the blur.
 Usually shoot with B&W film, I like the way it puts the focus of every photo on the lighting and the shadows.
 I like to photograph grimy shit.
 I also take a lot of photos of my friends, but do not feel comfortable sharing their faces online, sorry!
 The winter of 2023-2024 I took a lot of photos with my DSi camera because I couldn't afford to buy film.
 I plan to include these here someday.

-Click to jump ahead to different collections:
+Click to jump to different collections:

 Self-explanatory, Thessaloniki various.
 Most of these were shot with Ilford HP5, 400 ISO.
 Click image to see it enlarged in a new tab (def did not steal this idea from Saint Images ).